Textualize/textual/docs/blog/posts/rich-inspect.md

 --8<-- "docs/blog/images/inspect3.svg"
 </div>

-There are a few more methods to refine the level of detail you need (private methods, dunder attributes etc).
+There are a few more arguments to refine the level of detail you need (private methods, dunder attributes etc).
 You can see the full range of options with this delightful little incantation:

 ```python